-PAKEFIELD TRIANGLE TOILETS
+Pakefield Street Toilets.

 These toilets are tucked out of the way on Pakefield St, close to the junction with London Road South.
-The consist of a block containing gents and ladies toilets with a separate more recently built disabled toilet.
+They consist of a block containing gents and ladies toilets with a separate more recently built disabled toilet.
 They have a pleasant planted area around them but do have an issue with overgrown ivy which may be responsible for the mould and a historic leak in the roof.
 In addition, the soil to the Pakefield Street side of the toilet block was above the damp-proof level.
 Both these issues have been notified to Norse.
+During our visit it appeared as if tree cuttings had been tipped in the area.

 This is probably the most sexually graffitied set of toilets and this could be due to their out of the way location.
 These toilets have Wallgates in the original block and a basin in the Disabled toilet and some fittings were broken.

+According to Norse statistics this is our least frequently used set of toilets and therefore may be lower on the priority list for total refurbishment although repairing and redecorating with a fresh cost of paint may improve them in the short term.